zimmerman-team/prometheus/README.md

 ### Building the Docker image

-The `make docker` target is designed for use in our CI systemd.
+The `make docker` target is designed for use in our CI system.
 You can build a docker image locally with the following commands:

     $ promu crossbuild -p linux/amd64